What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Wire Coat Hanger or Plumber Snake (Optional)

-The first thing to do when faced with a blocked toilet is to shut off the valve for water flow on the toilet.
-This will ensure that no water can enter the tank as you try to get it unclogged.
-The valve is usually located near the bottom of the tank, on one side.
+The first thing to do when facing a clogged toilet is to turn off the water supply valve behind the toilet.
+This will ensure that no water will enter the tank as you are working to unblock it.
+The valve is usually located near in the middle of the tank, on one side.

 Step 2: Make sure you are protected with rubber gloves.